This post contains affiliate links. Please see our disclosure policy.

 You’ll Build Upper Body Strength

-Not only that, but by adding the movement of the legs, the upper body muscles need to stabilize and keep you grounded.
-Not to mention the fact that you’ll feel this in your legs for sure!
+Not only that, but bringing one knee to the chest at a time forces the upper body muscles to stabilize and keep you grounded.
+You’ll feel this in your legs for sure!

 The Cardio Workout is Good for Your Heart

-The fast repetition of the knees coming in and out of the chest will get your heart pumping and force you to breathe through your mouth.
-This move mimics running in a plank position and you know how good running is for your heart!
+The fast repetition of the knees coming in and out of the chest will raise your heart rate and force you to breathe through your mouth.
+This move mimics running in a plank position, and you know how good running is for your heart!

 Wondering how many calories you burn doing mountain climbers?
 It depends – of course.